POHATCONG VALLEY GROUND WATER CONTAMINATION

 OU1 is further subdivided into the OU1-TCE Plume (groundwater primarily contaminated with TCE that emanated from the former ANC facility, and the OU1-PCE plume (groundwater primarily contaminated with PCE from the former Tung-Sol Tubing facility).
 The entire OU1 area covers Washington Borough, Washington Township, and the northern portion of Franklin Township.
 The OU1 PCE area is significantly smaller, encompassed solely within Washington Borough.
 The OU1 TCE area covers from the former ANC facility southward to about Asbury-Broadway Road.
 EPA selected a Record of Decision (ROD) remedy for both OU1 contaminated groundwater plumes in 2006, that includes the construction of a groundwater extraction and treatment plant to address the most highly contaminated portions of the separate OU1-TCE and OU1-PCE plumes.
 Thus, there were two separate designs for each of the treatment plants in the OU1-TCE and OU1-PCE areas.
 Both designs are completed and both groundwater extraction, treatment, and recharge systems have been constructed and have been operational since 2016.

 Cleanup of OU2 relates to TCE-contaminated groundwater resulting from the OU1-TCE Plume and is located downgradient of the OU1 area in portions of Franklin and Greenwich Townships.
 There is no public water supply currently available in the delineated OU2 Threatened and Impacted Area (T&I Area), with the exception of a few homes in Franklin and Greenwich Township.
 In the interim of remedy implementation, EPA has been conducting periodic sampling of residential and commercial private potable wells in the T&I Area and potable wells affected by Site contamination have received individual treatment units from NJDEP.
 EPA selected a remedy for OU2 in 2010 that includes the construction of water lines and service connections throughout the T&I Area to provide potable water.
 The design for the remedy was completed in June 2017.
-Construction of the water lines is anticipated to begin in Spring of 2018.
+Construction of the water lines began in the Spring of 2018 and is nearing completion.

 OU3 includes the soils source areas for the groundwater contamination, the former ANC facility in Washington Township and three adjacent properties.
 EPA issued a ROD for OU3 in September 2016.
 The OU3 ROD includes the implementation of deep soil vapor extraction (SVE) and/or thermal treatment to address deep soil contamination underlying the former ANC building; long-term operation and maintenance of the existing shallow SVE system and sub-slab depressurization (SSD) systems within the former ANC building; long-term groundwater and indoor air monitoring in the OU3 study area and the implementation of institutional controls.